heynemann/pynq/README.rst

 Expressions not implemented
 ---------------------------

-So far the following expressions haven't (and probably won't) been implemented:
+So far the following expressions aren't (and probably won't be) implemented:
--AddChecked
+# AddChecked
--MultiplyChecked
+# MultiplyChecked
--SubtractChecked
+# SubtractChecked